-We believe companies should be responsible for the products they put into the world, from design to disposal (known as cradle to cradle design).
+At Nada, we believe companies should be responsible for the products they put into the world, from design to disposal (known as cradle to cradle design).

 And while plastic straws are getting a lot of negative attention these days, there are a ton of other plastic, disposable items that should be redesigned for sustainability.
 Like the common toothbrush.

 Globally, it is estimated that over 23 billion plastic toothbrushes are discarded every year, according to a report by the Zero Waste Week campaign.